bjuppa/metatagbag/README.md

 # Meta Tag Bag

-A PHP class for collecting and manipulating HTML meta tags before echoing.
+A PHP class for collecting and manipulating HTML meta tags before echoing in the `<head>`.
 Works well with Laravel, and without.

 Inspired by [Laravel's `MessageBag`](https://laravel.com/api/master/Illuminate/Support/MessageBag.html).